The Speaker and Other Presiding Officers

 The Constitution Act, 1867 requires the election of the Speaker at the beginning of a Parliament and again at any time a vacancy occurs.
 At the beginning of a new Parliament, the Speech from the Throne is read only after the Speaker has been elected.
 No other business can come before the House until the election has taken place and the Speaker has taken the chair.

-Once elected, the Speaker is escorted by the Prime Minister and the Leader of the Opposition to take the chair, thanks the members for electing him or her and adjourns the House until the next day.
+Once elected, the Speaker is escorted by the Prime Minister and the Leader of the Opposition to take the chair and thanks the members for electing him or her.
+The House then suspends or adjourns until the time fixed for the formal opening of Parliament and the Speech from the Throne.

 Ballots assigned to the eliminated candidate(s) are recounted and added to the totals of the remaining candidates based on the next preference indicated on each ballot.
 This process is repeated until one candidate obtains an absolute majority of the votes, at which time the name of the successful candidate is announced to the House.